 One UI is the new mobile interface developed by Samsung for its Android smartphones.
-The official release is planned to start in January, but it’s actually possible to preview it right now.
-In fact, the Beta Program has recently opened its doors to the public, and currently supports Samsung’s S9, S9+ and Note 9.
-If you’re interested, below you can find a quick introduction, as well as the full installation guide.
-After testing it for few days on our devices, here is the One UI Beta review!
+The latest update is already rolling out in few countries, starting from Europe, and currently supports Samsung’s S9, S9+ and Note 9.
+If you’re interested in the background, below you can find a quick introduction to the One UI Beta Program.
+After testing it for a few days on our devices, here is the Samsung One UI review in detail!

 One UI merges everything we already loved in Android Pie with an innovative interface and a lot of features.
 The new UI will be one of the main selling point of the upcoming Galaxy S10, as well as the foldable Galaxy F. At the same time, the update will also reach some previous flagships, with all the related benefits.
 The Beta Program serves the purpose of verifying what users like and what don’t.
 Additionally, it helps Samsung identifying and correcting even the smallest bugs before the final release.
 Before proceeding, we recommend to take a look at our introduction:

-The name One UI refers to oone-handed use, which has been the main focal element of the new interface.
+The name One UI refers to one-handed use, which has been the main focal element of the new interface.
 While this is the first thing you’ll notice, there are many other important changes to know about.
 We have compiled a list of the most significant changes, so you know what to expect.
-In addition to that, for those who would like to install it on their own devices, we’ll also provide some information about the technical aspects of the beta.
+In addition to that, for those who would like to install it on their own devices, we’ll also provide some information about the technical aspects of the One UI.
 Keep in mind that we have performed a factory reset after the upgrade, in order to ensure the most accurate results.
-Now, here is our One UI Beta review!
+Now, here is our Samsung One UI review!

 1. New Interface